kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 - Older CRI runtime does not report `status.containerStatuses[].user.linux` (predates stable KEP-3619 support).
-Observed directly on containerd v1.7.33: kubelet ran without any error, but the `InsecureUserID`/ `InsecureGroupID` conditions stayed `False` even for pods that were actually implicitly-root.
-Upgrading to containerd v2.0+ (which populates that CRI field, per KEP-3619) fixed it.
+Observed directly on containerd v1.7.33: kubelet ran without any error, but the `InsecureUserID`/ `InsecureGroupID` conditions stayed `Unknown` (not `False`) for affected containers, correctly signaling that detection wasn't possible rather than implying they were secure.
+Upgrading to containerd v2.0+ (which populates that CRI field, per KEP-3619) resolved the conditions to their correct `True`/`False` value.

 ###### What steps should be taken if SLOs are not being met to determine the problem?